muratk5n/thirdwave/en/README.md

 situation.
 For daily calculations you factor in sun availability, less direct sunlight, etc, you can probably arrive at the numbers seen in that map.
-For more accurate, region specific calculations that need a simple, daily number, I'd go with numbers there.
+For more accurate, region specific calculations that need a simple, daily number, I'd go with the numbers there.

 ---